 $

-Q.5 What is de Broglie wavelength of the wave associated with an electron that has been accelerated through a potential difference of 50V?
+Q.5 What is the de Broglie wavelength of the wave associated with an electron that has been accelerated through a potential difference of 50V?

 Answer:

-De - Broglie wavelength $(\lambda)$ is independent of charge
+de - Broglie wavelength $(\lambda)$ is independent of charge

 The gain of kinetic energy by an electron is eV